 - disease-modifying antirheumatic drugs (DMARDs)

-Doctors may recommend a combination of these medications to increase their effectiveness.
+A doctor may recommend a combination of these medications to increase their effectiveness.

 Steroid injections into the joint can help in certain situations and may be very effective.
 Steroids can immediately reduce acute inflammation.
-A doctor will be able to provide advice on when this might be an appropriate treatment.
+A doctor will be able to provide advice on when this may be an appropriate treatment.